Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 Gripping the tire at the 12 and 6 o’clock locations, if it is raised off the ground, may reveal movement or clunking.

 Noise and play together, however, are a more powerful indicator than movement alone because suspension parts like ball joints can also produce movement.
+AAA’s tire safety and maintenance guide also points to alignment and suspension issues as leading causes of uneven tread wear, which is often the first visible clue before the bearing itself starts making noise.

 6. ABS or Traction Control Warning Light